zavalab/ADAM_Documentation/input_files.md

 </p>

 <p>
-    In this tutorial, we will go through each of the file types, the information it is providing, and how to interpert an entry.
+    In this tutorial, we will go through each of the file types, the information it is providing, and how to interpret an entry.
 </p>

 <p>
     Templates for each type of file are provided <a href="https://github.com/mshen42/ADAM_Documentation/tree/main/Downloadable_content/Templates">here.</a>
 </p>

 ## Supply File